Popular Bible verses

 Psalm 23:3

-God refreshes our inner life and leads us along right ways so that his character is honored.
+God personally renews our inner life and leads us into right living for the honor of his name.

 Open verse